 What is your background and how did you end up in your current job?

-So my background is in Aerospace Engineering.
-I graduated from the University of Maryland back in May 2016, and ever since I graduated I have been applying and looking for jobs in the field.
-I came across relative dynamics and they said that there was a potential job opening as a member of the Flight Operations Team for the EOS missions.
+My background is in Aerospace Engineering.
+I graduated from the University of Maryland in May 2016, and had been applying and looking for jobs in the field.
+I came across Relative Dynamics and they said that there was a potential job opening as a member of the Flight Operations Team for the EOS missions.
 They set up a interview for me and now I am here flying a satellite as my job.

 What opportunities do you think this role prepares you for in the future?

-My role currently can prepare me for a variety of roles in the future.
-Then next step after being a operator is nominally to become a subsystem engineer, and to dive deeper into a specific component of the satellites operations.
-Another cool thing this job gives you is insight into how a satellite actually works, in terms of human interactions, which can be extremely beneficial in terms of design.
+My role currently can prepare me for a variety of jobs in the future.
+Then next step after being a operator is normally to become a subsystem engineer, and to dive deeper into a specific component of satellite operations.
+Another cool thing this job gives you is insight into how a satellite actually works, in terms of human interactions, which can be extremely beneficial as a design engineer.
 You have the experience of operating a satellite so, in the future if you ever get into satellite design or integration, you will know some of the impact/implications the design decisions will have on a person who is then operating the satellite.

 What do you do on a day-to-day basis?

 On a daily basis my job is to operate the satellite TERRA.
 I have to monitor the health and safety of the satellite to make sure all operations are going smoothly.
-I am also responsible for making sure that all the science data the spacecraft records get collected on the ground correctly.
-In the most simple terms everyday at work I get to fly a satellite that is 700 km above the earths surface, which is pretty cool.
+I am also responsible for making sure that all the scientific data the spacecraft records get collected on the ground correctly.
+In the most simple terms, everyday at work, I get to fly a satellite that is 700 km above the earths surface, which is pretty cool.